Shortest-path recovery from signature with an optimal control approach: Preliminaries on Signatures

-One of the crucial properties is that signatures solve the following ODE generally for all paths contained in $BV$.
-However, we state the theorem only for the restriction to $H^1$ which is sufficient as we see in the sequel of this section.
+One of the crucial properties is that curves of signatures solve an integral equation for all paths contained in $BV$.
+Moreover, in the case the underlying path has the Sobolev regularity $H^1$, the corresponding curve of signatures solves the ODE that we report below.
+We observe that considering Sobolev-regular paths is not restrictive for our scope, as we shall see in the sequel of this section.
 We denote the corresponding space of signatures generated from $H^1$ as ${G}^N(\mathbb{R}^d)$.

 \begin{theorem} For $x\in H^1([0,1],\mathbb{R}^d)$ such that $a_i := [\dot{x}]_i$, the curve of signatures, $\xi(\cdot):=S_N(x)_{0,\cdot}$, solves the following ODE

 where the $d$ vector fields $U_1,\ldots,U_d$ are defined as